 The special love relationship is exclusive.
 It makes that one special person better than you and everyone else.
 Your ego tells you that they’re your source of serenity, happiness or security.

-There is no way that special love can ever work.
-No other person can be your source of happiness.
+There is no way that special love can ever work, because no other person can be your source of happiness.
 But without knowing where to ﬁnd that true source, we’ll keep searching for it in all kinds of people, hoping to ﬁnd the one.

 I was stuck in special relationships for a decade